Part of the Pricing and Monetization series

 Key Takeaways

-• Test the increase on one cohort first.
-Measure churn, expansion, and NPS for 60 days before rolling to the full base.
+- Test on one cohort first.
+Measure churn, expansion, and sentiment for a full cycle before you roll to everyone.

 What Is a SaaS Pricing Increase Rollout Plan?

 A SaaS pricing increase rollout plan is the sequenced set of decisions, communications, and measurement checkpoints you follow when raising prices on existing and new customers.
-It's not a single email blast.
-It's a 90-day operating cadence that protects retention while capturing the revenue you've earned through product improvements.
+It is not a single email blast.
+It is an operating cadence that protects retention while capturing revenue you have earned through product improvements.

 Why Do Most B2B SaaS Pricing Increases Fail?